 Emptying & Cleaning

 When in dry mode, the George is a bagged vacuum cleaner.
 Bags aren’t as convenient as bagless canisters, but they allow George to hold huge quantities of dirt and dust.
-They are also easy to remove and empty without letting dust escape, which is particularly important for people with allergies.
+We also like that they are also easy to remove and empty without letting dust escape, which is particularly important for people with allergies.

 There are two clips to unlock the top of George’s “head” (which is actually the motor unit.)
 This needs to be removed to either unfix the bag, when emptying dry material, or tip out dirty water.
 A metal handle is provided, which is important as the vacuum can be extremely heavy when filled with water.